isomerpages/moe-bukitviewsec/_admissions/Administrative Matters/Insurance For Students.md

 </p>
 <h4><strong>Submission of Insurance Claims</strong></h4>
 <p>Parents and students are required to submit claims online and can track
-the status through the Online Portal.
+the status through the <a href="https://studentgpa.incomegroupins.com.sg/#/" rel="noopener nofollow" target="_blank">Online Portal</a>.
 Claims should be submitted within 30 days from the date of the accident.</p>
 <p>Please note that most claims require prior payment, with reimbursement
 by NTUC Income upon verification and approval of the claim.</p>
 <p>For detailed information on coverage and benefits, please refer to the